Monoclonal Antibody COVID-19 Infusion

 If you are a provider, visit the clinician portal for instructions on how to order monoclonal antibody COVID-19 infusion.

 What are monoclonal antibodies?

 An antibody is a protein that the body makes to fight off viruses and other foreign substances.
 Monoclonal antibodies are man-made antibodies produced in a laboratory that can mimic the human immune system response to infection.
 These are designed to block viral attachment and entry into human cells, thus neutralizing the virus that causes COVID-19.

 Will insurance cover monoclonal antibodies?

-The U.S. government has purchased a supply of the drugs to distribute to states at no cost to patients, at least until the end of 2020.
+The U.S. government has purchased a supply of the drugs to distribute to states at no cost to patients.
 However, even though the therapies are provided at no cost, there will be other costs associated with the infusion, which can be charged to insurance.
 If you have questions about coverage, please contact your insurance.